LuCEresearchlab/sound-notional-machines/README.md

 # structured-notional-machines

+Foundations for correct-by-construction notional machines.

+## Paper

 We work on the POPL submission in Overleaf: https://www.overleaf.com/project/606d69ee5dd3039f53edf23e

-Foundations for correct-by-construction notional machines.
+## Run the code

 Run the bare bone haskell files in continuous compilation with